-Software bugs can be very annoying, they can even make you lose all your work, but usually, they are usually harmless.
-This is not the case, users have now reportedly discovered a very dangerous Adobe Premiere CC bug that can seriously damage Apple’s MacBook Pro speakers.
+Software bugs can be very annoying and even make you lose all your work, but they are usually harmless.
+This is not the case; users have now reportedly discovered a very dangerous Adobe Premiere CC bug that can seriously damage Apple’s MacBook Pro speakers.

-There are more than a dozen users who have reported this bug to Adobe, explaining that the speakers on their MacBook Pro devices have burst.
+More than a dozen users have reported this bug to Adobe, explaining that the speakers on their MacBook Pro devices have burst.
 So if you have any model of the Apple laptop and usually use Adobe Premiere CC usually, we strongly recommend you NOT use your audio editing tools.

 This problem with the Adobe Premiere CC software is related to the tools to improve audio and the microphone.
-From Adobe they recommend deactivating the microphone while using these tools from Preferences> Audio Hardware.
+They recommend deactivating the microphone from Adobe while using these tools from Preferences> Audio Hardware.

 Here are some of the users shared experiences:

 I WAS WORKING ON A PROJECT, THE VOLUME OF THE MACBOOK WAS IN THE MIDDLE, WHEN SUDDENLY AN AUDIO BUG HAPPENED AND I HEARD A VERY LOUD NOISE THAT I COULD NOT STOP.
 WHEN IT STOPPED, THE SPEAKERS WERE SILENT, AND AFTER RESTARTING THEY WERE CLEARLY BUSTED

 Another user said that his speakers were permanently damaged: